Forensic Procedures in Securities Investigations

 Most of these elements will be repeated during an investigation as allegations are clarified and additional information is assessed resulting in additional planning, discovery, interviews and analysis being performed.

-In this chapter we consider some of common securities-related investigations and techniques that can be deployed, including data collection and processing considerations.
-We also discuss best practices when presenting to enforcement agencies and regulators.
+In this chapter, we consider some common areas for securities-related investigations and techniques that can be deployed, including data collection and processing considerations.

 The most common accounting-related fraud schemes involve intentional acts resulting in: